alipzsh/knowledge-base/magic parameters.md

 - use the same ones on different pages, they might act differently on the other pages.
 - the page doesn't even load, it means a parameter is messing something and it might result in a vulnerability.
-- 403, forbidden => a parameter is messing something, find it, (use sqlmap to find out why this is happening).
+- when applying a chunk --> if  403, forbidden => a parameter is messing something, find it, (use sqlmap to find out why this is happening).